infinum/android-handbook/Common Android/Keystore management.md

 You should follow the steps in the [official documentation](https://developer.android.com/studio/publish/app-signing#enroll) to enable app signing.
 When switching an existing app to app signing, you need to export the current key as `*.pepk`file and upload it to Google Play.
 In either case, make sure that we are using different upload and app signing certificates when you are switching the app or signing a new app.
 If you are asked to accept the terms before setting up the app signing, please contact the account owner (in Infinum's case, this is Tomislav Car) or ask your team leader or project manager for help.

-When using the described app signing, you can **forget about bombadil and push credentials directly to the repository**.
-If somebody would gain access to it, they would still not be able to upload the app without Google Play access.
-Also, they would not be able to upload it on a third-party store as the updated version of the original app.
-In case we lose or leak the upload key, we will request a reset.
+One great thing, when Google is managing your signing key, is that in case of lost or leaked upload key, we can request a reset.
 Note that the reset action takes some time.
 You will have a 48-hour period before the key is reset, during which you will not be able to release a new version with an old upload key.